-- A broken tooth at the gum line can cause discomfort, pain, bleeding, swelling and tooth discoloration.
+• A broken tooth at the gum line can cause discomfort, pain, bleeding, swelling, and discoloration of the tooth.

-- Fixing a broken tooth can involve putting the piece back, moving the tooth, doing a root canal, adding a cap or crown, or taking the tooth out.
+• Fixing a broken tooth can involve reattaching the piece, relocating the tooth, performing a root canal, adding a cap or crown, or extracting the tooth.

-Broken tooth?
-Visit a walk-in emergency dentist near you immediately.
+• Broken tooth?
+Visit a walk-in emergency dentist near you as soon as possible.

 Do you feel that a root of your broken tooth may still be in your gums?
-Here's everything you need to know.
+Here is everything you need to know.

 Symptoms of a tooth broken at the gum line

 When a tooth breaks at the gum line, bleeding may also occur.
-Swelling is especially common when root fragments remain in the gums.
+Swelling is widespread when root fragments remain in the gums.
 In addition, you may develop tooth discoloration.

 Treatment for a broken tooth with root still in gums

 To treat a broken tooth at the gum line, you should make an emergency appointment with your dentist as soon as possible.
-The dental specialists could offer you some of the following treatment options depending on the severity and progress of the damage.
+The dental specialists may offer you some of the following treatment options, depending on the severity and progression of the damage.

 Tooth fragment reattachment